FelipeAlvarezRodrigues/FelipeAlvarezRodrigues/README.md

  Hi there 👋

-- 🌱 I’m currently learning about data science with GitHub, Git, Terraform, Microsoft Azure, Python, SQL and C#.
+- 🌱 I’m currently learning about data science.
+-  + GitHub and Git, Terraform, Microsoft Azure, Python and C#.